hbajwa1/hbajwa1/README.md

 ### 👋 Hi there, I'm Haseeb.
-I am a social scientist and conduct large-scale socioeconomic research.
+I am a social scientist and economic consultant

 <!--
 **hbajwa1/hbajwa1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.